SenseNet/sn-tools/README.md

 This library contains useful tools for developers ranging from tasks as small as retrying an operation multiple times to a robust trace component.

 The library is **independent from SenseNet ECM** and it does not have any SenseNet-related dependencies.
-It is the other way around: SenseNet ECM relies heavily on the tools published in this library.
+It is the other way around: [SenseNet](https://github.com/SenseNet/sensenet) relies heavily on the tools published in this library.

 You can even use it in your custom project that has nothing to do with SenseNet!